 2. Requirements.
 All candidates for the JD degree must:

 a.
 Pursue legal study through an ABA/AALS-approved law school for at least three academic years or the equivalent.
-Unless the Dean has permitted otherwise, at least two years of this study must have been completed in residence at Boston University School of Law (hereinafter “BU Law” or “the School”).
+Unless the Dean or the Dean’s designate has permitted otherwise, at least two years of this study must have been completed in residence at Boston University School of Law (hereinafter “BU Law” or “the School”).

 b.
 Pass all first-year courses, the first-year seminar, and the first-year moot court program.